 BPM invented WhisperTeach™, patent pending, to help programming centers and manufacturers reduce setup time per job, improve cycle time, reduce changeover time, and improve job accuracy.
 WhisperTeach™ uses artificial intelligence and an enhanced pneumatic system to learn and determine the accurate z-height between the nozzle and device.

 Companies report manual teaching small devices takes up to 30 minutes per station.
 For programming centers with five changeovers per day, this costs 2.5 hours machine idle time and labor costs.
 With WhisperTeach™, the operator initiates WhisperTeach™ within the BPWin™ process control software during the normal job setup workflow.
 WhisperTeach™ completes the task in 4.37 minutes with a standard deviation 0.5mils, resulting in a savings of 2.14 hours per day.

 Accurately taught jobs improve yield by eliminating pick or place errors.
 Companies have reported yields as poor as 80% on very small parts using manual teach depending on operator skill.
 WhisperTeach™ produces a job yield of 99.99% by eliminating any teach related issues.

 WhisperTeach™ supports a wide range of device sizes.
-WhisperTeach™ is now available on the BPM 3900 and BPM 4900 automated programming systems.
+WhisperTeach™ is now available on the 3900 and 4900 automated programming systems.
 Companies can learn more about WhisperTeach™ at the IPC Apex Expo 2018.